robincornett/send-images-rss/README.md

 ## Changelog

 ### 2.6.1
+* bugfix: correctly handles with captions wrapped around a linked image.
-bugfix: activation error for some users FIXED.
+* bugfix: activation error for some users FIXED.

 ### 2.6.0
 * added a filter to optionally attempt to process external images.